tomekkup/helenos/README.md

 * Start app
 * Make sure your web browser supports Flash 10
 * Open your web browser to http://localhost:8080/{yourdeploypath}/index.html
+* Sign in with your credentials (default is admin:admin)
 * Edit your connections by clicking icon in upper right corner
 * After editing click button 'Connect to'